Fabe59/Projet7/README.md

-# Projet7 : Grandpy Bot
+# Projet7 : GrandPy Bot

 With GrandPy Bot, ask him for informations about a location.
 After a little thinking, if he knows anything about this place, he will give you the address, show you the place in a Google Map, and tell you a story about the spot.